w3c/html-ruby/explainers/ruby-tts.md

   or as "should" rather than "must" requirements.

 * `auto`: the default state, assumed if the attribute is omitted.
-  Assistive technologies must attempt to automatically determine whether to behave as `complementary` or as `phonetic`.
+  A speech user agents must attempt to automatically determine whether to behave as `complementary` or as `phonetic`: if it can determine that the ruby annotation is a possible pronunciation of the corresponding ruby base, it should behave as `phonetic`;
+  if it can determine that it is not, or if it cannot be sure either way, it should behave as `complementary`.

 In all cases, it is understood that the above requirements describe the default behavior of speech user agents.